cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/gws-alert-system.md

 description: "App to alert GWS managers/deputies when their GWS is reaching capacity"
 ---

-The Group Workspace (GWS) Alert system is an app which runs a daily scan to check the capacity of volumes, then emails GWS managers if it is over the default threshold of 90% or the defined threshold in the GWS config file.
+The Group Workspace (GWS) Alert system is an app which runs a daily scan to check the capacity of volumes, then emails GWS managers if it is over the default threshold of 90%.

 ## What is the GWS Alert System?